 15. Have a Margarita on the River Walk

 Another great option, just next door to the Alamo, is The Menger Hotel, built in 1859 right where the battle of the Alamo happened.
-It’s filled with history, make sure to have a drink in the bar!
+It’s filled with history (and maybe a ghost or two), make sure to have a drink in the bar!

-Weekend Hill Country Getaway
+A Weekend in the Texas Hill Country

-Hill Country Road Trip Map
+Things to do in The Texas Hill Country Road Trip Map